FailAcademy/learning/wdp-vancouver/_slides/week-08/04-components-directives-forms.md

 # Putting It All Together

-Now that we have set up our component's data models, and we're storing the relavent information on properties of our Component Class, it's finally time to link the data to the HTML template!
+Now that we have set up our component's data models, and we're storing the relevent information on properties of our Component Class, it's finally time to link the data to the HTML template!

 ---